UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 title: Deploying the LSP on Polygon
 sidebar_label: Deploying the LSP on Polygon
 ---
-UMA's infrasturcture is also available on Polygon for developers to make use of the scaling solution.
+UMA's infrasturcture is also available on Polygon for developers to make use as a scaling solution.
 The following will explain the details on how to deploy on Polygon.

 Deploying to Polygon follows a near identical launch process as to launching any UMA contract on Ethereum.
 By using one of our launch repo's and amending the destination network, you can quickly deploy your contracts on Polygon.

 ## Deployment process

-At the end of this deployment process, you should have a deployed contract on Polygon mainnet or on Mumbai testnet.
-The following is an overview of the deployment setps below.
+At the end of this deployment process, you should have a deployed contract on Polygon mainnet or Mumbai testnet.
+The following is an overview of the deployment steps below.

 1. Clone the repo
-2. Install the dependancies
+2. Install the dependencies
 3. Set your parameters
 5. Run the deployment on Mumbai testnet
 6. Run the deployment on Polygon mainnet